 Deborah Wiles.
 Countdown.
 Scholastic, 2010.

-A wealth of illustrative material from the year 1962—news photos, song lyrics, advertisements, posters—provides background for Franny’s personal worries about family and friends during the Cuban Missile Crisis.
+A wealth of illustrative material from the year 1962 — including news photos, song lyrics, advertisements, and posters — provides background for Franny’s personal worries about family and friends during the Cuban Missile Crisis.

 Deborah Wiles.
 Revolution.
 Scholastic, 2014.

 In this documentary novel, images, documents, and writings from 1965 accompany the story of Sunny and her struggle to stand up for herself and what’s right during the events of the Freedom Summer.